jiramos87/futstarter-backend/README.md

 # Future updates:

 Further improvements to the generated squad and the generator itself could be made.
 Ranging from the creation of a futbin-based approach of a squad builder, to the implementation of a user controlled, meta-weight modelling tool for squad generation.
 For example, imagine starting from a futbin-based user-built squad, and on top of it, tweaking the meta-weights to alter the team as desired.
+Also, the database could be extendend to cover the entire FUT player database, every squad formation and any nation.